 Rethinking and reorganizing the business in order to reap the benefits of emerging technologies instead of being disrupted by them.
 This starts with looking at all aspects of these technologies, their potential impact and ways they can enhance the business across all layers.
 By definition this means the rapprochement of ‘the business’, IT and customer-facing functions, regardless of how it’s done.
 Remember: it’s not the technology that matters but what you can do with it.

 The capability to extract and leverage the right data for the right reasons better and faster, keeping into account the mix of business goals and the ethical and human dimensions regarding data by avoiding, among others, the tradeoff fallacy and misinterpretations of not just data but also and most of all the “why’s” behind it.
 Data as such is useless.
 Analytics, integrations and outcomes matter most, keeping into account people, trust and security, while being clear about the purpose for what goals which data is used.
-It’s not the increasing volume of data that matters nor the speed but the actions and decisions taken upon it and taken during the processes leading to these actions.
+It’s not the increasing volume of data as in “big” data that matters nor the speed but the actions and decisions taken upon it and taken during the processes leading to these actions.
 Acquiring data excellence is a broad and holistic given, going far beyond the strict data-related actions.

 Learning from the past and missed opportunities